nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_referralrequest.md

   </tr>
 </table>

-The free text description for the referral.
+The free text description associated with the referral.

 ### supportingInfo